Home About Results Writing Book a Call

 There was no one I could say this to.
 Until there was.
 That's what made everything else possible.

-Melanie Thorley · Employment Attorney · Brisbane Read Melanie's full story →
+Melanie Thorley · Brisbane, Australia Read Melanie's full story →

 I love that first call.
 Something always comes up that surprises us both.